mgoren/supersonic/README.md

 - Update site title in `public/index.html`
 - Update values in `src/config.js`
 - Update favicon (can use [this site](https://www.favicon-generator.org) to generate them)
+- Copy desired logo to `public` folder and set to desired height (80px or less likely)

 ## Login to the Firebase CLI: